Coronavirus – guidance for charities and not for profit

 Coronavirus Job Retention Scheme

-On 20 March 2020 the Chancellor Rishi Sunak announced that all UK employers, including charities, can claim 80% of workers’ wages from the Government.
-The Coronavirus Job Retention Scheme means charities will have access to support to continue paying part of their employee’s salary IF they would otherwise have been made redundant.
+The Coronavirus Job Retention Scheme means charities will have access to support to continue paying part of their employee’s salary.

-The Charity Commission has withdrawn its Covid-19 guidance advising charities they may have to report a serious incident if affected by the pandemic.
-Issued last week, the original guidance said if a charity had to stop all or a significant part of its work due to the coronavirus as well as the cancellation of an event resulting in a significant loss of expected funds and/or insolvency issues, a report may have to be made.
+The Charity Commission has withdrawn its COVID-19 guidance advising charities they may have to report a serious incident if affected by the pandemic.
+Issued on 29 September, the original guidance said if a charity had to stop all or a significant part of its work due to the coronavirus as well as the cancellation of an event resulting in a significant loss of expected funds and/or insolvency issues, a report may have to be made.

 You can see the revised guidance which covers: